Bletinor/RestApiPHP/README.md

 ## Bonuses

-Teh first bonus is applied in the definition of the contact class, in the functions that require an input, like post().
+The first bonus is applied in the definition of the contact class, in the functions that require an input like post().

-The second bonus is the pdatePhoneNum() in the models/contact.php file.
+The second bonus is the updatePhoneNum() in the models/contact.php file.
 This function is used to add phone numbers to contacts that are already created.